-Allows for certain significant changes to be preapproved by the IACUC and verified by a research veterinarian.
-This policy will facilitate and speed protocol revisions, improve compliance, and reduce the regulatory burden on UW PIs.
+To allow for certain significant changes to be preapproved by the Institutional Animal Care and Use Committee (IACUC) and verified by a research veterinarian.
+This policy will facilitate and speed protocol revisions, improve compliance, and reduce the regulatory burden on UW–Madison principal investigators (PIs).

-In August, 2014 OLAW provided new guidance on Significant Changes to Animal Activities NOT-OD-14-126 in an effort to support the use of performance standards and professional judgment and to reduce regulatory burden.
+In August 2014, the Office of Laboratory Animal Welfare (OLAW) provided new guidance on significant changes to animal activities (NOT-OD-14-126) in an effort to support the use of performance standards and professional judgment and to reduce regulatory burden.

-Only the UW Madison Chief Campus Veterinarian or delegates (see attached list) may administratively verify changes through Veterinary Verification and Consultation (VVC) if changes are consistent with policies (guidance documents, SOPs and formularies) previously approved by the IACUCs.
+Only the UW– Madison chief campus veterinarian or delegates (see attached list) may administratively verify changes through veterinary verification and consultation (VVC) if changes are consistent with policies (guidance documents, standard operating procedures, and formularies) previously approved by the IACUCs.
 These changes may include:

-See companion SOP for specific examples and a list of guidance documents, SOPs, and formularies currently approved by the IACUCs for VVC
+See companion VVC Standard Operating Procedures (SOPs) for specific examples and a list of guidance documents, SOPs, and formularies currently approved by the IACUCs for VVC.